How To Grow Tomatoes Like A Pro

 How to Harvest and Store Tomatoes

-Tomatoes are usually ready to harvest in late summer.
+Harvest time for tomatoes is usually in late summer.
 Typically it takes about a month from the time it flowers for a tomato to be ready to pick.
-Read our article to learn the chemical process that causes a tomato to turn red.

 Maturing tomatoes can be picked green when they begin to show a faint blush of color.
 Once tomatoes turn about half green and half pink, called the breaker stage, tomato plant ripening can occur either on or off the plant with no loss of flavor.